Adrenalin Snorkel and Dive

 Adrenalin Snorkel and Dive is one of Townsville's longest established dive training and marine tourism operators.
 They specialise in providing snorkelling and diving trips as well as training of divers as part of a full dive service.
 Join them today and dive the spectacular SS Yongala Wreck, or snorkel and dive the Great Barrier Reef.
 The SS Yongala Wreck is one of Australia's best dive sites!
 The Yongala Wreck is a national historical wreck that lies within Great Barrier Reef Marine Park.
-The wreck begins at 14 metres below the surface and sits on a sandy bottom at 29 metres.
+The wreck begins at 16 metres below the surface and sits on a sandy bottom at 30 metres.
 The artefacts, marine life and variety of corals that cover the wreck are spectacular.
 This is a must do dive for all certified divers!
-Or visit the pristine Lodestone Reef located on the Great Barrier Reef with their friendly and professional crew.
+Or visit the pristine Lodestone Reef located on the Central Section of the Great Barrier Reef with their friendly and professional crew.
 Their day trip is a perfect way to enjoy unlimited snorkelling, introductory scuba dives or two certified dives.
 Both snorkelers and divers will be exhilarated witnessing the spectacular marine life that Lodestone has to offer whilst being immersed in tropical crystal clear water.

 Alva is a relaxed Burdekin location, 15 minutes drive from Ayr.
 Holiday houses and permanent residences fill the township, with Alva Beach a short stroll over the sand dune.
 A lookout area is located to the right as you enter the township.
 At low tide Alva Beach makes for excellent exploring, with lots of small crabs, shells and birdlife.
 Outer sand bars create inshore lagoon areas popular with kite surfers on weekends.
 The beach is also popular for fishing, with many anglers bringing in decent catches to show off.
 On weekends during summer, the beach is patrolled by members of the Ayr Surf Life Saving Club.
 Located here since 1926, the club is one of North Queensland's oldest surf clubs.
 Care needs to be taken if swimming, due to changeable conditions and marine stingers.
 Alva's Yongala Dive operates a Dive Shop and accommodation, specialising in PADI dive courses, with day trips out to the SS Yongala wreck.
 This world renowned dive is one of the best on the Great Barrier Reef.
 Alva Beach Tourist Park has a kiosk.
 If you're spending the day at Alva, bring a picnic or barbecue lunch to enjoy in the park near the surf club.